 Read more

-...ability to analyze these concepts and creations with a mind for the why, the how, and the strengths and the weaknesses is invaluable.
+...and thus they reflect man's imperfect nature.
+The ability to analyze these concepts and creations with a mind for the why, the how, and the strengths and the weaknesses is invaluable.
 Analytical and critical thinking is something I will push for in all subjects that I tutor, including mathematics, as it is equally - if not more important there.
 I'm not always such a nerd though.
-I love action movies and video games the same as a lot of people my age.
-I...
+I love action movies and video games the same...

 Read more